Rayman Raving Rabbids: Plot

 While Rayman is having a picnic with some of Globox's children, it is interrupted by an earthquake and the Baby Globoxes sink into the ground, only for three Rabbids to emerge.
 The Rabbids' commander Sergueï kidnaps Rayman and throws him in an arena with Rabbids.
 To survive and rescue the baby Globoxes, Rayman begrudgingly partakes in their trials.
 After a while, Sergueï takes him to his cell and gives him a plunger.
-Despite initially being hostile towards Rayman, they became bored and start to root for him insteadater on, and eventually he becomes popular among the Rabbids as they cheer him.
+Despite initially being hostile towards Rayman, they became bored and start to root for him instead later on, and eventually he becomes popular among the Rabbids as they cheer him.
 In addition, they also make his jail cell more hospitable.

 After fifteen days, Rayman amasses a collection of plungers as rewards for completing the trials.
 By building a ladder of his plungers to reach the window and chasing away a bird who attempted to defecate on his nose, Rayman manages to escape and free himself.
 Once liberated, he returns to the picnic site to find sheep eating the leftovers of the picnic, only to realize he left the Baby Globoxes behind and attempts to return through one of Rabbid holes to rescue them, only to get stuck.
 In a post-credits scene, Rayman is still stuck in the hole through the night while the sheep lick his face.

 Development

 In 2005, Phoenix Interactive Entertainment, a studio who also developed King Kong for the PlayStation Portable initially began development of Rayman 4.
 The game was intended to capture elements from the 1995 video game Rayman and the characters are self-aware that they exist inside a video game and being controlled by players from the outside world.
 The game used Pixar as the main source of inspiration for the plot.

-During development of the game, Nintendo unveiled their new Wii console, which members of Ubisoft worried the seventh generation consoles could give negative effects to the performance of the game, and made the decision to restart development.
-A source code of Rayman 4's prototype was leaked online at 4Chan, in December 24, 2022.
+The game was developed for the GameCube, PlayStation 2, and Xbox.
+The studio spent ten months developing it before Nintendo announced the Wii, which members of Ubisoft worried that the seventh generation consoles could give negative effects to the performance of the game, and made the decision to restart development.
+A source code of Rayman 4's prototype was leaked online on 4chan on December 24, 2022, with fans of the Rayman series quickly obtaining the files.

 Reception

-Rayman Raving Rabbids received mixed reviews from critics.
+Rayman Raving Rabbids received generally positive reviews from critics.
 IGN writer Matt Casamassina complimented the game's impressive sense of humor and a heavy emphasis on fun, as well as the design of the Rabbids and the game in general.
 Reviewers in general found these versions to play at an inferior level to the Wii version due to the game's controls having been optimized with the Wii in mind.
 GameSpot also echoed these thoughts, praising the game's creativity, implementation of the Wii's features as well as the game's soundtrack, though they admitted that the Xbox 360 version was inferior due to its controls.